lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.41 Woodrow & Chelsea joins ~ No.41 Woodrow & Chelsea joins    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | Philia's title [Secret Agent], Philia's blast caliber [Divine Power]    |

+This event is available after Woodrow and Chelsea rejoin the party.
+Have Philia speak with Ayles in Stralize Temple with the title Gaze of Resolve set.
+Philia asks to know more of the origins of the temple, and is shocked by what Ayles tells her.